withastro/starlight/docs/src/content/docs/reference/plugins.md

 }
 ```

-### `hooks.setup`
+### `config:setup`

-Plugin setup function called when Starlight is initialized (during the [`astro:config:setup`](https://docs.astro.build/en/reference/integrations-reference/#astroconfigsetup) integration hook).
+Plugin configuration setup function called when Starlight is initialized (during the [`astro:config:setup`](https://docs.astro.build/en/reference/integrations-reference/#astroconfigsetup) integration hook).
-The `setup` hook can be used to update the Starlight configuration or add Astro integrations.
+The `config:setup` hook can be used to update the Starlight configuration or add Astro integrations.

 This hook is called with the following options: